-- Security No investment vehicle is used, which poses any material risk of the capital amount being subject to significant price volatility, significantly eroded, lost or where the ultimate loss is greater than the investment; - Quality The credit quality of any interest-bearing investment should be investment grade i.e. only legal entities or paper rated "BBB" or higher by Standard & Poor's, Moody's or Fitch credit ratings agencies; - Profitability Assets are only added to the portfolio when their expected return is deemed sufficient relative to the risk taken and is within risk appetite.
+- Security No investments are held which pose a material risk to capital as a result of significant price volatility, and in particular no assets are held where the ultimate loss can be greater than the amount of the investment; - Quality The credit quality of any interest-bearing investment should be investment grade i.e. only legal entities or paper rated "BBB" or higher by Standard & Poor's, Moody's or Fitch credit ratings agencies; - Profitability Assets are only added to the portfolio when their expected return is deemed sufficient relative to the risk taken and is within risk appetite.
 The expected returns must be evaluated after considering any additional solvency capital required as a result associated with the investment; and - Availability All investments are fully admissible from a regulatory capital perspective, and that the types of investments do not significantly increase the Solvency Capital Requirement or Minimum Capital Requirement obligations of the company.